 With the new tricks, spins, flips and the heights at which these maneuvers are performed, it is important to focus on athlete progression and safety.
-By using the facilities here at Carrabassett Valley Academy which include two trampoline sites and a full-time Bag Jump winter site, we offer our athletes the opportunity to keep advancing towards their goals, gain valuable confidence and muscle memory.
+By using the facilities here at Carrabassett Valley Academy which include two trampoline sites and a Bag Jump winter site, we offer our athletes the opportunity to keep advancing towards their goals, gain valuable confidence and muscle memory.

-Summer training offers over 22 days of water ramp training in Lake Placid NY and 14 days on snow training (location is base on best snow and features available.)
+Summer training offers over 22 days of water ramp training in Lake Placid NY and 14 days on-snow training (location is base on best snow and features available.)